 Better Response Rates

-Because of the points above, direct mail also has better response rates with studies reporting that 62% of consumers took action after reading a direct mail piece and 44% saying that direct mail is their primary channel for unknown brands.
+Because of the points above, direct mail has better response rates with studies reporting that 62% of consumers took action after reading a direct mail piece.
+Not only that, but 44% said direct mail is their primary channel for unknown brands.
 It is much more compelling to receive a piece of physical mail than one of many emails in your inbox.

 Improved Brand Awareness

 The efforts of your direct mail campaign will increase awareness of your brand and what it does.
-Successful direct mail campaigns can positively impact the reputation and image of an organization and how it is perceived by the the public and media.
+Successful direct mail campaigns can positively impact the reputation and image of an organization and how it is perceived by the public.

 Use Data To Segment Audiences

-According to Indeed.com, data segmentation has several benefits such as increased lead conversions, increased customer engagement, improved product development and stronger customer retention.
+According to Indeed.com, data segmentation has several benefits such as:

 Personalize and Customize